CodeReclaimers/neat-python/docs/module_summaries.rst

       :type param_dict: dict(str, str)
       :return: SpeciesSet configuration object; considered opaque by rest of code, so current type returned is not required for interface.
       :rtype: DefaultClassConfig :datamodel:`instance <index-48>`

       .. versionchanged:: 0.91-config_work
         Configuration changed to use DefaultClassConfig instead of a dictionary.

-    .. py:classmethod:: write_config(f, config)

-      Required interface method.
-Saves configuration parameters to a new config file, in this implementation via :py:meth:`config.DefaultClassConfig.save`.

-      :param f: File object to write to.
-      :type f: :pygloss:`file <file-object>`
-      :param config: SpeciesSet config object; considered opaque by rest of code, so current type is not required for interface.
-      :type config: :py:class:`config.DefaultClassConfig` :datamodel:`instance <index-48>`

-      .. versionchanged:: 0.91-config_work
-        Configuration changed to use DefaultClassConfig instead of a dictionary.